jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ## Subtyping is transitive

-The proof of transitivity is a straightforward, given that we've already proved the two lemmas needed in the case for `<:-rcd`:
+The proof of transitivity is straightforward, given that we've already proved the two lemmas needed in the case for `<:-rcd`:
 `⊆-trans` and `lookup-⊆`.